romain-gilliotte/olap-in-memory/README.md

 # Installation

-TimeslotDAG runs in both NodeJS and the browser
+It runs in both NodeJS and the browser

 ```console
 $ npm install olap-in-memory